Jobcentre Plus: Changes to the service

 In 2012, the DWP announced a "trailblazer" scheme under which all new job seekers on Merseyside would be required to claim benefits online rather than in person at a Jobcentre Plus branch.
 This announcement was met with concern by Liverpool Wavertree MP Luciana Berger as well as chiefs at the Public and Commercial Services union and a member of Liverpool Council's cabinet.
-This was a partial pilot scheme for one part of the new Universal Credit benefit which it is intended will, in time, replace Income-based jobseekers Allowance, Income-based Employment Support Allowance, Child Tax Credit, Working Tax Credit, Income Support and Housing Benefit.
-The changeover is scheduled to commence in October 2013 and be complete by October 2017.
-Incapacity Benefit is being phased out and replaced by Employment Support Allowance.
+This was a partial pilot scheme for one part of the new Universal Credit benefit, which is replacing the income-based Jobseeker's Allowance and Employment Support Allowance, plus Child Tax Credit, Working Tax Credit, Income Support and Housing Benefit.
+The changeover commenced in October 2013.

 The Work Programme was introduced in 2011, and is mandatory for all jobseekers from nine months onwards.
 Unlike the previous New Deal scheme which offered the choices of: training, help in setting up a business, unpaid work placement in a field appropriate to the jobseeker, the work program requires that jobseekers must take unpaid work experience in a discount shop or similar big business retail.
 This has led to much controversy regarding the inflexibility and lack of choices in the scheme.

-From 19 October 2012, all claimants applying for Jobseekers Allowance are expected to look for work online, using the new Universal Jobmatch, an online system accessible from the government portal and powered by Monster.com, either at their local Jobcentre or from their home computer.
+From 19 October 2012, all claimants applying for Jobseeker's Allowance were expected to look for work online, using the new Universal Jobmatch, an online system accessible from the government portal and powered by Monster.com, either at their local Jobcentre or from their home computer.
 Those jobseekers who do not possess the necessary computer skills will be offered IT training.
 Jobseekers are expected to use 30 hours of their own time per week searching for jobs, on top of the mandatory Work Programme, or take part in community service.

 On 14 May 2018, the Universal Jobmatch was replaced by the Find a Job service, accessible via the government portal and powered by Adzuna.
 The Universal Jobmatch service closed down on 17 June 2018.

+Winding-up

+Jobcentre Plus as an executive agency ceased to exist as of 4 October 2011.
+Services offered by Jobcentre Plus are now offered directly by the Department for Work and Pensions.
+Although the Jobcentre Plus corporate brand remains in place at the present time, it functions only as a public brand of the Department, rather than a separate entity.
+In November 2024, plans were announced to merge the remaining 600 Jobcentre Plus locations with the National Careers Service to create a more centralised public service.